oracle/accelerated-data-science/docs/source/user_guide/model_training/training_llm.rst

 Note that in the training command, there is no need specify the number of nodes, or the number of GPUs.
 ADS will automatically configure that base on the ``replica`` and ``shape`` you specified.

 The fine-tuning runs on the `samsum <https://huggingface.co/datasets/samsum>`_ dataset by default.
-You can also `add your custom datasets <https://github.com/facebookresearch/llama-recipes/blob/main/docs/Dataset.md#adding-custom-datasets>`_.
+You can also `add your custom datasets <https://github.com/facebookresearch/llama-recipes/blob/1aecd00924738239f8d86f342b36bacad180d2b3/docs/Dataset.md>`_.

+Once the fine-tuning is finished, the checkpoints will be saved into OCI object storage bucket as specified.
+You can `load the FSDP checkpoints for inferencing <https://github.com/facebookresearch/llama-recipes/blob/main/docs/inference.md#loading-back-fsdp-checkpoints>`_.

 The same training script also support Parameter-Efficient Fine-Tuning (PEFT).
-You can change the ``command`` to the following for PEFT with `LoRA <https://huggingface.co/docs/peft/conceptual_guides/lora>`_
+You can change the ``command`` to the following for PEFT with `LoRA <https://huggingface.co/docs/peft/conceptual_guides/lora>`_.
+Note that for PEFT, the fine-tuned weights are stored in the location specified by ``--output_dir``, while for full parameter fine-tuning, the checkpoints are stored in the location specified by ``--dist_checkpoint_root_folder`` and ``--dist_checkpoint_folder``

 .. code-block:: bash

     torchrun llama_finetuning.py --enable_fsdp --use_peft --peft_method lora \
-    --pure_bf16 --batch_size_training 1 --micro_batch_size 1 \
+    --pure_bf16 --batch_size_training 1 \
-    --model_name /home/datascience/llama --output_dir /home/datascience/outputs
+    --model_name meta-llama/Llama-2-7b-hf --output_dir /home/datascience/outputs